yuri-rage/MaximumRoverdrive/README.md

 Project is in its infancy and may not ever reach a fully releasable/stable version.
 I simply wanted a way to monitor certain MAVLink messages in a cleanly formatted presentation without using a CLI.
 It is close to providing all desired functionality, and once achieved, development will likely cease.

 - [ ] TODO: Implement automatic headlights
-- [ ] TODO: Add last command send history to preferences in MAV.ini
+- [ ] TODO: Add command send history to preferences in MAV.ini
 - [x] DONE: ~~make the UI layout less clunky~~
 - [x] DONE: ~~add mission start/end commands to WP files~~
 - [x] DONE: ~~create an interface for sending messages (like toggling relays)~~